Teaching and Learning

 Religious Education is woven into the daily life of the school through formal religion lessons.
 Christian values are integrated into all key learning areas with Scripture a focus on morning Peace Room.
 The Religious Education Program is linked closely to the Parish to further the children's sense of belonging to their Parish family.
 Opportunities for experiencing prayer and celebrating liturgy are regularly provided for the whole school community.

 Various Liturgical events are celebrated throughout the year.
-These include: An opening school liturgy, grade Masses, Lent, Easter, Advent, feasts of St. Bede, St Mary Mackillop and other days of significance.
+These include: An opening School Mass, grade Masses, Lent, Easter, Advent, feasts of St. Bede, St Mary Mackillop and other days of significance.
 Parents and family members are invited to all Masses and Liturgies.

 The Sacramental Programs for Reconciliation, Eucharist and Confirmation are Parish based with parents, Parish Priest and School working closely together.
 A vital component in the preparations for the celebration of each sacrament is the involvement of parents.